-While I was looking into my mails to unsubscribe from them, then there was mail from confluent.
+While I was looking into my emails to unsubscribe from them, then there was mail from confluent.
 On copying the link, I found a subdomain https://sdr.confluent.io.
-Changing the id parameter allowed any user to be unsubscribed from confluent mails along with that it allowed content spoofing and after submitting on unsubscribe it redirected to homepage.
-So after changing url from homepage to any website.
+Changing the id parameter allowed any user to be unsubscribed from confluent mails along with that it allowed content spoofing and after submitting on unsubscribing it redirected to the homepage.
+So after changing URL from homepage to any website.

 Content spoofing, also referred to as content injection, “arbitrary text injection” or virtual defacement, is an attack targeting a user made possible by an injection vulnerability in a web application

 Open Redirects are invalidated redirects and forwards are possible when a web application accepts untrusted input that could cause the web application to redirect the request to a URL contained within untrusted input.

 Insecure Direct Object Reference refers to when a reference to an internal implementation object is exposed to users without any proper access control setting.

 It is vulnerable to Content Spoofing and URL redirect and idor.